The normal way to trade supply and demand is on the lower time-frames, like the 5min, 15 min or 1-hour.

 If you have, you’ll know the key to finding strong zones is to look at the move that precedes the zone.

-The strongest zones are those that form after a long decline (for demand zones) or a long rise (for supply zones).
+The strongest zones always form after a long decline (for demand zones) or a long rise (for supply zones).

-The longer the rise or decline (and sharper too in some cases), the stronger than zone is – there’s a bit more to it than that, but you’ll need to read my book for more info.
+The longer the preceeding rise or decline, the stronger than zone – there’s a bit more to it than that, but you’ll need to read my book for more info.